webpack/webpack.js.org/content/configuration/devtool.md

 `cheap-module-source-map` - A SourceMap without column-mappings that simplifies loaded Source Maps to a single mapping per line.

-`nosources-source-map` - A SourceMap is created without the sourcesContent in it.
+`nosources-source-map` - A SourceMap is created without the `sourcesContent` in it.
+It can be used to map stack traces on the client without exposing all of the source code.

 T> See [`output.sourceMapFilename`](/configuration/output#output-sourcemapfilename) to customize the filenames of generated Source Maps.